Coin-Head/Docker-Based-Home-Server/README.md

 - Flash the ISO to a USB drive using your preferred tool.
 I personally recommend balenaEtcher.
 - Connect a monitor and keyboard to your PC (this isn't necessary if you're using a laptop).
 - Insert the USB drive into your old PC and boot from it by pressing your motherboard's boot menu key.
 The key varies depending on the manufacturer—for my motherboard, it's **F12**.
-- Install Ubuntu Server, make sure to select "install **OpenSSH Server**".
+- Install Ubuntu Server, make sure to select "**Install OpenSSH Server**".

   ![openssh-server](.docs/openssh-server-overview.png)
   Or install it later